Progenetix - GeoLocation

 type: string

-Used together with coordinate annotation, precision represents an optional
+Used together with coordinate annotation, precision represents an

-boundaries, not necessarily at the exact position of the point
+city's administrative boundaries, not necessarily at the exact

-obfuscation of the coordinates, e.g. for privacy protection.
+the coordinates, e.g. for privacy protection.

 examples: